kevinhughes27/kevinandsam.travel/blog/2019-01-24-longterm-travelling-with-humira/index.md

 It's been almost a year now and I've been able to re-supply along the way without too much hassle.
 My process for getting Humira was to start at the largest pharmacy within a reasonable distance from our accommodation, preferably in a major city and better if it's near a hospital.
 I didn't have a copy of my Canadian prescription but instead brought the pharmacy receipt from my last refill in Canada.
 I think this worked better since it is very clearly written and actually looks more official than doctor handwriting.
 I always show the paper to the pharmacist immediately since it's what they are used to even if it's not a local prescription.
 It is pretty common to get redirected to another larger pharmacy but I always press to see if they can order it.
 Sometimes it seemed to depend on the mood of the pharmacist whether they helped or not but after a few places I've always found someone willing.

 Here is a list of countries where I filled my prescription, stars mean I had to see a doctor and get a local prescription.
 The pharmacy was always able to direct me to the best place to see a doctor.
+Travel clinics are a good resource and I've used the directory at [istm.org](http://www.istm.org/) a few times.

 <ul style="list-style-type: none; text-align: center;">
   <li>Chile</li>